miladhub/quarkus-webapp/README.md

   --proxy edge --http-relative-path=/kc --hostname-strict=false --hostname-url=https://localhost/kc
 ```

+Also remember to import [this JSON file](backend/config/realm-export.json) on top of that.

-Clone <https://github.com/miladhub/apache-https> cloned to a folder of your choice - e.g., `/path/to/apache-https/` -
+Clone <https://github.com/miladhub/apache-https> to a folder of your choice - e.g., `/path/to/apache-https/` -
 and add the following lines to file `http-ssl.conf` right before the closing `</VirtualHost>`:

 ```shell